hermeszhang/gnu-guitar-gui/README.md

 applications, to free more resources.
 Avoid anything that can cause lots of disk I/O or sudden bursts of CPU usage.

-GNUitar runs with increased priority if available; this may cause hang-ups and delayed system response on low-end machines potentially making the computer unusable.
-Therefore you should take care to save all important data in other applications before launching GNUitar.
+Gnuitar runs with increased priority if available; this may cause hang-ups and delayed system response on low-end machines potentially making the computer unusable.
+Therefore you should take care to save all important data in other applications before launching Gnuitar.
 This situation probably does not occur in practice, but with elevated task priorities the consequences for misbehaviour become greater.

 Performance - UNIX notes

-GNUitar executable file should be setuid root to process sound using real-time priority class; otherwise you'll hear glitches and delays while switching between windows.
+Gnuitar executable file should be setuid root to process sound using real-time priority class; otherwise you'll hear glitches and delays while switching between windows.
 The program drops privileges as soon as the effect-processing thread has been started, even before any GTK+ initialization or command line handling, so it should be safe on any system.
-GNUitar has a latency of about 4-8ms on Linux/Pentium II/450/AWE64 ISA!
+Gnuitar has a latency of about 4-8ms on Linux/Pentium II/450/AWE64 ISA!

 Performance - Windows notes

 Windows have complex problems with latency when processing audio in real time, mostly because of its non-uniform drivers architecture.
-GNUitar latency on Windows is much higher than on Linux.
+Gnuitar latency on Windows is much higher than on Linux.
 The real latency depends mostly on the sound card's driver.

-GNUitar for Windows has two playback methods:
+Gnuitar for Windows has two playback methods:
   * Playback via MME
   * Playback via DirectSound